goFrendiAsgard/zaruba/docs/core-concepts/task/README.md

 <!--endTocHeader-->

-Tasks are the most important component of your zaruba scripts.
-It defines what you can do with your project resources.
+Tasks are the most important component of your zaruba project.
+It defines what you can do with application resources.

 To run a task, you can invoke: